-Low Fee: Low-fee credit cards have no annual fee in the first year and a low annual fee after that.
-These tend to be suited to those who are wanting a credit card for the convenience and are confident they’ll be able to pay back their balance in full each month.
-They attract a higher rate of interest than some of our other card types.
+Low Fee: These tend to be suited to those who want a credit card for the convenience and are confident they’ll be able to pay back their balance in full each month.
+They attract a higher rate of interest than some other card types.

-Low Rate: Low-rate credit cards have a lower purchase interest rate than others.
+Low Rate: Low-rate credit cards typically have a lower purchase interest rate than some other cards.
 These cards are suited to those who expect they’ll carry over a balance from month to month rather than paying it off in full, and would like to minimise the interest they’ll pay on this balance.
 They have a higher annual fee than some of our other card types.